Trump's SEC pick Clayton points to capital formation, not enforcement

 As is often the case with SEC chair nominees, Clayton has some close personal and professional ties to Wall Street.

-During the height of the 2008 financial crisis, Clayton worked on major deals involving big banks, including Barclays Capital's acquisition of Lehman Brothers' assets, the sale of Bear Stearns to JP Morgan Chase, and the U.S. Treasury Department's capital investment in Goldman Sachs , according to his law firm's website.
+During the height of the 2008 financial crisis, Clayton worked on major deals involving big banks, including Barclays Capital's (BARC.L) acquisition of Lehman Brothers' assets, the sale of Bear Stearns to JP Morgan Chase (JPM.N), and the U.S. Treasury Department's capital investment in Goldman Sachs (GS.N), according to his law firm's website.

 He has helped draft comment letters to the SEC that advocated for less onerous restrictions for foreign public companies, and also participated in a 2011 article which advocated for less zealous enforcement of the Foreign Corrupt Practices Act.